 I definitely advise getting a rental car for Maui.
 I really can’t even think of why you wouldn’t want a rental car in Maui.
 Most resorts are about 45 minutes or more away from the airport, so it would cost a bundle just getting a shuttle to and from your hotel.
 Maui has much to see that’s spread out, so definitely consider investing the money for a rental car here.

 Without a doubt, you should rent a car on the Big Island.
 This fact may come across as being surprising, but the Big Island is actually big. 🙂 My ideal itinerary, includes staying on the Hilo side of Hawaii for about three nights and then spending a leisurely day driving along the Hamakua coast over to the Kohala coast for a relaxing stay of three or more nights.

 You really don’t need a rental car on Lanai, particularly if you are staying at one of the two Four Seasons resorts.
-If you stay at one of those resorts, you pay a flat fee of $35 per person for unlimited shuttle rides.
+If you stay at one of those resorts, you pay a flat fee per person for unlimited shuttle rides.
 Though you won’t need a rental car for your entire stay, I do advise renting a Jeep for a day to see all the best sites that can only be accessed via 4-wheel drive.

 You will need a rental car to get around while staying on Molokai.
 This island has the least amount of tourist conveniences such as large bus packaged tours which makes it a bit adventurous and charming.

 The good news is that rental cars in Hawaii are relatively inexpensive on most islands.
 Four-wheel drives and convertibles tend to be pricier, of course.
 Gas in Hawaii is more expensive than on the mainland.
 On Molokai and Lanai, gas prices are considerably higher.
 For example we paid around $4.35 per gallon on Lanai when the average cost on the mainland was close to $3.00 per gallon in 2007.